 Singapore is a destination that belies both its small geographical size and it’s location in South-East Asia.
 Singapore is a mass of ethic influences – Chinese, Malay, Indonesian and Indian.
 Once part of the British Empire, and now the British Commonwealth, this small island nation is found at the very tip of the Malay Peninsula.
 English is widely spoken along with other dialect’s.
-Singapore is often used as a ‘transit’ stop for travellers who often break the arduous journey from Europe to Australia and New Zealand.
+Singapore is often used as a ‘transit’ stop for travelers who often break the arduous journey from Europe to Australia and New Zealand.
 As Singapore is such a compact nation it is one of the easiest destinations to visit “fully” on a short trip.
 Within 24 hours you could quite literally see the whole world on the streets.

 Guest post by Keith Evans

 Singapore does not have a Season, as such.
 You will find Singapore weather hot and humid whatever time of year.
 Nonetheless, some months may be marginally cooler than others, but in general, they are all pretty humid – around 30 C in daytime.
 The best time to visit Singapore may be during what is called the ‘Northeast monsoon’ that runs from November to early March when the temperatures cool a little in comparison to the rest of the year.